jhorology/nks-presets-collection/README.md

   1. Edit each `.meta` files in `src/Serum/presets` folder.
 It's a nightmare.

-  1. Another option is modifying `serum-generate-meta` task of `gulpfile.coffee`.
+  1. Another option is modifying `serum-generate-meta` task of `tasks/serum.coffee`.
     - Sorry again, I can't say nothing about meta format, because officially not opened.
 Following command may help you.
     ```shellscript
     gulp serum-print-default-meta